 I’ve harboured the idea of having our own whisky for a while, but had not spent much time working it out, especially the logistics until we collaborated with Douglas Laing in 2017 to release our special edition Single Cask Single Malt Ardmore release to celebrate the launch of my book, The GreatDrams of Scotland.

 It was supposed to be a one off, it really was.
+We didn’t expect to be making the Invergordon 11 Year Old, nevermind winning awards for it!

 But the bottle was so well received, tasted amazing, and we enjoyed the process of choosing the cask so much that my wife Kirsty and I decided to see about doing more independently bottled whisky releases, which meant acquiring casks and creating a brand.